makrai/notes/qiu2003-pretrained-nlp-survey.md

 * Multilingual BERT (M-BERT) is pre-trained by MLM with the shared vocabulary and weights on Wikipedia text from the top 104 languages
-  * no cross-ling (CL) objectives specifically designed nor any CL data
+  * no cross-ling (CrL) objectives specifically designed nor any CrL data
-  * CL generalization surprisingly well [127]
+  * CrL generalization surprisingly well [127]
   * lexical overlap between languages plays a negligible role K+ [74]
   * MASS [147] pretrained on multiple languages
     * significant improvement for unsupervised NMT
 * XLM [25] improves M-BERT by incorporating a crosslingual task, translation language modeling (TLM) i.e. MLM on a concatenation of parallel bilingual sentence pairs
-* Unicoder [63] further propose three new crosslingual (CL) pre-training tasks,
+* Unicoder [63] further propose three new crosslingual (CrL) pre-training tasks,
-  * CL word recovery, CL paraphrase classification, and CL masked LM
+  * CrL word recovery, CrL paraphrase classification, and CrL masked LM
 * PTMs trained on a single language significantly outperform the multilingual [112, 88, 173]
   * For Chinese, which does not have explicit word boundaries